HelixDev/DiscordBotStatus/README.md

-# DiscordBotStatus
+# Discord Bot Status
-Discord bot status for Discord.js
+Discord bot status for Discord.js.

+paste this code in your .JS file, and edit it to how you would like

+NOTE: this only works in Discord.js